 The 20th century with population growth and two world wars had a great impact on the town.
 The town was badly bombed during World War II and was a key embarcation point for American troops on their way to Normandy in 1944.
 In the latter half of the 20th century Weymouth’s popularity as a seaside resort declined with the rise of cheap foreign holidays and by the end of the century harbour trade had virtually disappeared.
 The end of cross Channel shipping followed not long after.

 The museum has accumulated a reference collection of local and family history materials, including photographs and postcards, in its Local History Centre.
 Anyone who has a query about the local and family history of Weymouth and the surrounding area is welcome to send that query to the museum.
 The museum’s local history consultants will do their best to answer those queries and to provide any further guidance that might be helpful.
 No formal charge is made for answering enquiries, although donations to the museum’s funds are always much appreciated.
 Where copies of photographs or postcards are requested, the museum may make a charge for this.

-Enquiries can be sent through the post to:
+Enquiries can be sent by email to: email@example.com

 The new entrance facilities were only made possible through an emergency fund from the National Lottery Heritage Fund.

 We have also benefitted from the active support of The Friends of Weymouth Museum.